NaimElijah/Analysis_and_Design_of_Software_Systems_Project/docs/Instructions.md

 ### Overview
 The employee module is responsible for managing the employees, shifts, and system permissions.
  - The employee management supports viewing, editing, and creating employees.
- - The Assignment management supports viewing, editing, and creating shifts.
+ - The Shift management supports viewing, editing, and creating shifts.
  - The Avalibilty ** PLACE HOLDER FOR ROTEM **

 ---